APickledWalrus/skript-gui/dependencies/README.md

 Since it uses some NMS/OBC codes, It is necessary to manually add the spigot jars here.

+Note that gradle will use the Bukkit api from the first jar loaded and thus **you must prefix the latest Bukkit jar with `!!` so that gradle loads it first.**
+If you do not do this **TuSKe will not compile**.

 1_12_R1: `spigot-1.12-R0.1-SNAPSHOT`
 1_11_R1: `spigot-1.11-R0.1-SNAPSHOT`
 1_10_R1: `spigot-1.10-R0.1-SNAPSHOT`